 Let’s shift our attention to marketing segments

-Marketing can be a tough gig, part science, part art and part expense justification.
+Marketing can be a tough gig, part science, art and expense justification.

 Segments provide a window to view paid or organic efforts from a quality perspective.
 Offering an an early indication on what’s working, without needing to wait for conversions to roll in.
 Enabling you to make the most of your budget spend and the leads you generate.